My Favorite Makeup

 L to R: Estee Lauder Doublewear 5W2 and NARS Natural Radiant Longwear Tahoe

-This has become my everyday foundation over the Estee Lauder Double Wear not because they are similar formulas, but because it suits my current skin concerns better.
-Dealing with the dry climate and hard water where I currently live, my skin is drier than ever and my eczema flares up more often.
+Side Note – This was written while living in Missouri.
+I now live in the Boston, MA area.
+Still dry, but I no longer have hard water.
+This has become my everyday foundation over the Estee Lauder Double Wear, not because they are similar formulas, but because NARS Natural Radiant suits my current skin concerns better.
+Dealing with the dry climate and hard water where I currently live, my skin is drier than ever, and my eczema flares up more often.
 So Estee Lauder Double Wear just became too matte for me to deal with how tight and dry my skin felt throughout the day when I wore it.
-I have been using this foundation fairly regularly since late 2019 but it wasn’t until recently that I realized how much better it was working for me than the Double Wear.
-While I would consider this foundation to be matte, as the name suggests, it is somehow more natural and radiant than other matte foundations.
-I guess, that could make it more of a natural finish (sometimes called satin), but it seems more matte to me than foundations that are categorized as “natural” like Clinique Beyond Perfecting or It Cosmetics Your Skin But Better
+I have been using this foundation fairly regularly since late 2019, but it wasn’t until recently that I realized how much better it was working for me than the Double Wear.
+While I would consider this foundation to be matte, as the name suggests, it is somehow more radiant than other matte foundations.
+I guess that could make it more of a natural finish (sometimes called satin), but it seems more matte to me than foundations that are categorized as “natural,” like Clinique Beyond Perfecting or It Cosmetics Your Skin But Better

-If the sweat resistant claim means that sweating doesn’t break the foundation down or make it look patchy, then I agree.
+If the sweat-resistant claim means that sweating doesn’t break the foundation down or make it look patchy, then I agree.
 I have never and would never wear foundation for 16 hours, so I can’t speak on that claim specifically.
-The NARS Natural Radiant Longwear Foundation does look just as good after about 8 hours as it did when it’s freshly applied unless it’s a particularly cold and dry day.
-When I have those dry days it ends up looking about as matte as Estee Lauder Double Wear, but it still looks nice.
+The NARS Natural Radiant Longwear Foundation does look just as good after about 8 hours as it did when it’s freshly applied, unless it’s a particularly cold and dry day.
+When I have those dry days, it looks about as matte as Estee Lauder Double Wear, but it still looks better in the smile lines area than Double Wear.

 For my dry skin type, I don’t need to set this foundation.
-It doesn’t feel tacky on my skin and I have no trouble blending blush, bronzer, and highlight over it when I don’t set it with powder.
-The powders that I do like to set this with to keep the beautiful finish but help minimize transfer are the NARS Light Reflecting Pressed Powder and the Hourglass Veil Translucent Loose Powder.
-The NARS powder does work better for the transfer issue, but the Hourglass powder does feel more dried down and silky to the touch if you prefer that type of finish.
+It doesn’t feel tacky on my skin, and I have no trouble blending blush, bronzer, and highlight over it when I don’t set it with powder.
+The powders I like to use to set this with to keep the beautiful finish, and minimize transfer are the NARS Light Reflecting Pressed Powder and the Hourglass Veil Translucent Loose Powder.
+The NARS powder works better for the transfer issue, but the Hourglass powder feels more dried down and silky to the touch if you prefer that type of finish.
+Update April 8, 2025: I also like this paired with the Hourglass Vanish Airbrush Pressed Powder.
+It minimizes how much this foundation settles into pores and lines later in the day.
+You can see a comparison of Hourglass Vanish Pressed Powder vs NARS Light Reflecting Pressed Powder over the NARS Natural Radiant Foundation in my 2025 favorites post.

 NARS Light Reflecting Setting Powder

-While the Translucent Crystal version does work for my skin tone, the newly released color Shore works better especially if I’m going to be taking photos.
-The translucent Crystal doesn’t necessarily give flashback, but it just looks off in photos compared to Shore.
+While the Translucent Crystal version works for my skin tone, the newly released color Shore works better, especially if I’m going to be taking photos.
+The translucent Crystal doesn’t necessarily give flashback, but it just looks a little off in photos compared to Shore.

 NARS Light Reflecting Setting Powder in Translucent Crystal Review Medium Dark Skin